kukielp/deno-lambda-cdk/README.md

 ```

 # Sample App:
-The sample program is very simple, usign the good old "Person" example we createa  person, it shows private vairables, and the use of a getter.
+The sample program is very simple, usign the good old Obejct Oriented "Person" example we create a  person, it shows private variables, and the use of a getter and a constructor.

 ```
 import {